williamlittle423/williamlittle423/README.md

 ## 🚀 About Me

-I'm passionate about data science, AI, medical sciences, software engineering, and making a positive impact on society with a love.
-When I'm not coding, you can find me skateboarding, DJ'ing, pondering, or studying.

 I believe data has the power to shape a better future for society.
 As a developer and problem solver, I turn complex challenges into meaningful opportunies through machine learning, AI, and software engineering.

+When I'm not coding, you can find me skateboarding, DJ'ing, pondering the purpose of life, or studying!

 ## 🛠️ Skills & Technologies